 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
 You need to be in good academic standing and have a cumulative GPA of 3.0.
+You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have at least sophomore standing by the time the program begins.

-Please note that the fall application cycle is more competitive than the spring.
+Please note that the fall application cycle can be more competitive than the spring.
 We have limited placements in the fall as the fall semester is an exchange program, which requires us to cap at the number of students going to Winchester with the number of Winchester students coming to UW-Eau Claire.
+In the last few years, we have been able to accept all fall applicants.
 Students not accepted for fall can transfer their applications to another fall program or the Winchester spring semester.
 The spring application cycle is not competitive.
 We are able to place all students who write strong applications and meet the eligibility requirements.

-You will take four courses from regular Winchester offerings.
+You will take four modules (courses) from regular Winchester offerings.
 Subjects include American Studies, Archaeology, Business, Dance, Drama, Education, English, History, Media & Film Studies, Performing Arts, Psychology, Screen Production, Social Care Studies, and Theology & Religious Studies.

 Psychology Students: U of Winchester Psychology Department requires visiting students to demonstrate one year of research methods in order to enroll in 2nd and 3rd year modules (level 5 & 6 modules).
 You must have successfully completed UWEC PSYC 265- Statistical Methods in Psychology I and PSYC 271- Methods of Research in Psychology prior to your semester at Winchester in order to access level 5 and 6 psychology modules.
 Winchester strictly enforces this pre-requisite.